CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 The purpose of this class is to introduce to the student:

-- How to use the `fetch` API to do AJAX calls
 - The structure and use of `Promises`
 - The `this` keyword and its relationship with `scope`